UNM-CARC/webinfo/office_hours.md

 New users should attend Matthew Fricke's office hours.
 Kevin Fotso's office hours are for users in the UNM Arts and Sciences school only.

-**NOTE: Office Hours from Dec 21st, 2022 to Jan 2nd, 2023 are cancelled for the UNM winter break and annual leave.**
+**NOTE: Matthew is out on sick leave Jan 4th.
+His office hours are cancelled that day.**

 - Tuesdays from 01:00 to 02:00pm MT [https://unm.zoom.us/j/99653166024](https://unm.zoom.us/j/99653166024).
 Kevin Fotso, Research Computing Analyst, ([kfotsotagne@unm.edu](mailto://kfotsotagne@unm.edu))